 Why Join a FLO?

 No matter your background or experience, there’s a FLO for you.
-Get involved, make an impact, and start your leadership journey at TCU!
+FLOs are the perfect place to get involved, make an impact, and start your leadership journey at TCU!

 Application Timeline